sccn/EEG-BIDS/README.md

 Refer to the [wiki documentation](https://github.com/sccn/EEG-BIDS/wiki).

-# EEG-BIDS vs BIDS-MATLAB vs EEG2BIDS vs EZBIDS vs data2bids.m
+# EEG-BIDS vs other BIDS software

 [BIDS-MATLAB](https://bids-matlab.readthedocs.io/en/latest/) is a project to import BIDS data.
 BIDS-MATLAB maps the BIDS directory architectures to MATLAB structures but does not import or convert data like EEG-BIDS.
 In theory, EEG-BIDS could use BIDS-MATLAB to get the BIDS directory architectures into MATLAB and then convert it to an EEGLAB STUDY.
 However, in 2021, BIDS-MATLAB could not yet import all the relevant EEG, MEG, and iEEG files.